VincentHuynh1016/CSE15L-Lab-Report-2/lab2.md

   - No Arguments: operates on the `messages` StringBuilder
   - Returns the content of the `messages` StringBuilder as a string

-How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.
+**How do the values of any relevant fields of the class change from this specific request?
+If no values got changed, explain why.**
-- Sequence field:
+- `sequence` field:
   - Initially the `sequence` field has a value of 1
   - After processing the request, the `sequence` field is incremented by 1 to 2

 ## Test 2
 <img width="960" alt="image" src="https://github.com/VincentHuynh1016/CSE15L-Lab-Report-2/assets/114731503/86face76-759d-47ed-a47f-2f07d0ed894c">

-Which methods in your code are called?
+**Which methods in your code are called?**
 - handleRequeset(URI url) is called to handle the request
 - url.getPath() is called to get the path of the URL
 - url.getQuery() is called to extract the query part of the URL